9. TCP/IP Programming

 OUT.WriteLine()

-firstLine = [IN].ReadLine()
+premièreLigne = [IN].ReadLine()

-' Redirection?
+' redirection?

-If Regex.IsMatch(firstLine, "302 Object moved$") Then
+If Regex.IsMatch(premièreLigne, "302 Object moved$") Then

-' there is a redirect
+' there is a redirection

 redir = True